 Skip to Content

-Lambs quarters was the bed for my Amazing Bluegill Fried in Butter to lay on.
+Lambsquarters was the bed for my Amazing Bluegill Fried in Butter to lay on.
 Lambsquarters and Bluegill are seemingly always available to the forager.

 Shout out to my second post ever!
-Fried Lambsquarters is my favorite lambsquarters recipe to speak of.
+Fried Lambsquarters is my favorite Lambsquarters recipe to speak of.

-INGREDIENTS NEEDED
+INGREDIENTS NEEDED TO COOK LAMBSQUARTERS

 • Lambsquarter greens